What Is Collagen Good For? A Complete Guide

 What is Collagen Good For?

-That’s right!
 The human body is a complex system with many different collagens.
-And, each unique collagen type does a heck of a lot!
+And, each unique collagen type does a lot.
 The structures they form have one common purpose – to fortify the body’s connective tissues.
 That being said, there are some unique qualities that set types I, II, and III apart.

 Type I collagen is:

-- Found in tendons (ligaments, bone, skin and organs) which connect muscles to bone, where colossal tensile strength is required to withstand enormous forces (so much so that it can be stretched without tearing!)
+- Found in tendons (ligaments, bone, skin and organs) which connect muscles to bone, where colossal tensile strength is required to withstand enormous forces so that it can be stretched without tearing.